 The eastbound traffic flow was not considered as an option as it would funnel more cars onto Darby Street which would be detrimental to traffic flow.
-However it’s included to show the option was analysed.
+However it is included to show the option was analysed.

 How was the decision made for traffic flow along Council Street?

-- The four options above were presented to the Newcastle City Traffic Committee (NCTC), with representatives from Roads and Maritime Service, NSW Police, State and Local MPs and Council.
-From this meeting, option 1 and 2 were preferred, as they offered the safest outcome for pedestrians, cyclists and vehicles
+- The four options above were presented to the Newcastle City Traffic Committee (NCTC), with representatives from Roads and Maritime Service, NSW Police, State and Local MPs and City of Newcastle.
+From this meeting, option 1 and 2 were preferred, as they offered the safest outcome for pedestrians, cyclists and vehicles.

 - A Public Exhibition process was held for the change in traffic movements along Council Street, with 13 submissions.
-Majority of submissions supported option 1
+The majority of submissions supported option 1.

-- Following the Public Exhibition process, option 1 was recommended to the elected Councillors on the 26 July 2016 Ordinary Council Meeting.
-During this meeting, Councillors voted to endorse option 1
+- Following the Public Exhibition process, option 1 was recommended to the elected Councillors at the 26 July 2016 Ordinary Council Meeting.
+During this meeting, Councillors voted to endorse option 1.

 - Additional community feedback from the public exhibition was incorporated into the designs, where feasible.
 Unfortunately not all suggestions could be accommodated.